Cineworld to close all UK, Ireland screens, Sunday Times says

 The company, which started reopening its sites from July, runs a total of 128 theatres and 1,180 screens in the United Kingdom and Ireland.

-Cineworld is expected to announce its plan, which could put about 5,500 jobs at risk, as soon as Monday, the report added.
+Cineworld is expected to announce its plan, which could put about 5,500 jobs at risk, as soon as Monday, the report said.

-In September, the company said it was excited about the release of upcoming films in 2020, including “No Time To Die,” superhero movie “Black Widow,” and Steven Spielberg’s “West Side Story,” though it cautioned that further push-back of film releases could impact its performance.

 “If Governments were to strengthen restrictions on social gathering, which may therefore oblige us to close our estate again or further push back movie releases, it would have a negative impact on our financial performance and likely require the need to raise additional liquidity,” the company said last month.